bencodezen/go-blog/source/_posts/book-review-jump-level-1.md

 *   Reviews old joseki patterns and continues to teach new ones.
 *   Started introducing endgame technique in regards to simple but effective tesuji that players often overlook.
 *   Gives proper attention to the concepts of connections between stones.

 **What did I gain from reading this book?**

 *   Improved fundamentals in endgame techniques.
 *   More familiarity with haengma (e.g., stone movement) regarding diving, blockading, and connections.
 *   Reinforcement on my semeai (e.g., capturing races) skills.
 *   Reinforcement of my understanding of tesuji such as jachung (e.g., shortage of liberties) and clamps.

 **What is the format of the book?**

 *   The book is primarily structured as follows: (1) A one page explanation of the topic that you are about to practice.
 Example: When behind in liberties.
 They not only show the sequence for the proper technique, but also include common mistakes and brief explanations as to why they are mistakes.
 (2) A set of very easy to understand and follow practice problems to ensure you understand what you are learning.

 **What aspect can be improved on?**

 *   When learning about endgame techniques, there were a couple of problems where I had to figure it out for myself when solving it.
 In other words, there was no prior explanation that focused on that specific techniques (e.g., snapback).
 To be clear though, this occurred like in 1% of the problems, so it's not a big issue at all; but it's something I thought I would note.

 **Is this book easy to read?**

 *   Yes.
 It doesn't get much more simple or straightforward than this.

 **Bottom Line**

 1. Continues to live to the high expectations I have for this series.

 2. An incredible way for players to immerse themselves and gain the ability to actually apply the concepts they are learning to their own games.

 3. Worth every penny!
-[/expand]

-[expand title="My Review" trigclass="expandTitle" expanded="true"]
+### My Review

 When I first heard that there was an intermediate level of the Level Up Series, you can only imagine how ecstatic I was.
 And though part of me thought that it would suddenly be a lot more advanced, I am really pleased with how the transition is actually hardly noticeable.